MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/2-copilot-in-word.md

     ```
     Remove the "Market Research" section and add a "Competitive Landscape" section.
 Ensure the content is concise and aligns with the overall tone of the document.
     ```
-> [!NOTE]
-> If Copilot for Word is not cooperating with you, you can use the following link to access the generated document: [**ContosoLearn Example Word Output**](https://github.com/MicrosoftLearning/MS-4012-Microsoft-Copilot-Unlocked/raw/master/Allfiles/Demo%20Sample%20Docs/ContosoLearn_Example_Word_Output.docx).
+    > **NOTE:** If Copilot for Word is not cooperating with you, you can use the following link to access the generated document: [**ContosoLearn Example Word Output**](https://github.com/MicrosoftLearning/MS-4012-Microsoft-Copilot-Unlocked/raw/master/Allfiles/Demo%20Sample%20Docs/ContosoLearn_Example_Word_Output.docx).

 ## Optional Demo Steps